lzivan/CS411_Project/README.md

 2. To launch the Company Terminal:
      1. Import Rent_Terminal into Eclipse
-     2. For every Java class, please change your MySQL connections username and password
+     2. For every Java class, please change your MySQL connections username and password EX.
+Our connection link is (jdbc:mysql://localhost:3302/best_rent","root",""), maybe you should make some modifications here.
      3. Run LoginPage.java
      4. Default account: Admin, password: 12345
 3. To launch the Customer Website: